kmelillo/bitburner/README.md

 **smartHack.js:** This is my attempt at a smart hacking script.
 It determines the security
                   level and compares it against the threshhold.
 It will weaken if the security level is higher.
 Then it determines if the money is 50% of the max.
 If not, it will grow.
 Finally, it hacks.
+It takes one argument which is the server to hack.
+This is automatically passed to it, should you use it along with updateServers.

 **leechHack.js:** This is the same as the above smartHack, only it has been overridden to
                   ignore the money on the server, and will always weaken, or hack.
+This takes one argument which is the server to hack.
+This is automatically passed to it, should you use it with updateServers.